-The Juki HZL-80HD is a computerized sewing machine with many of the up to date features to make all your sewing projects so much easier to do.
+The Juki HZL-80HD Review, this is a computerized sewing machine with many of the up to date features to make all your sewing projects so much easier to do.

 Juki is a leader in sewing machine technology for over 75 years now, supplying 175 countries, and are very well-known, in the heavy-duty sewing market supplying automotive companies, upholstery, footwear, leather products and much more, plus their line of home sewing machines in the home sewing market.